From 16-22 March 2020, more than two million children

 The Trust is working with some of the country’s best-loved artists to develop free resources and activities that will enthuse and inspire children to get creative with Shakespeare, including children’s TV presenter Ricky Martin from CBBC’s Art Ninja, Korky Paul, illustrator of the popular Winnie the Witch series, award-winning author and illustrator, Marcia Williams, and Waterstones Children’s Laureate, Cressida Cowell.

-New for this year’s celebration is the Shakespeare Portrait Competition, inviting children age 11 and under to create their very own portrait of the Bard for a chance to win fabulous prizes, including having their artwork exhibited at The Lowry and in an online exhibition during Shakespeare Week.
+New for this year’s celebration is the Shakespeare Portrait Competition, inviting children age 11 and under to create their very own portrait of the Bard for a chance to win fabulous prizes, including having their artwork exhibited in an online exhibition during Shakespeare Week.
 Children have until 31 January 2020 to enter their artwork.
 Full details are available on the Shakespeare Week website www.shakespeareweek.org.uk/competition/

 Recent research by Arts Council England and Durham University has highlighted the fundamental benefits that creativity and creative thinking can play in the education of young people.